-We asked foundations to rate the relevance of racial equity to their mission, and more than a third (34%) said it was “very relevant.”
+We asked foundations to rate the relevance of racial equity to their mission.
+More than a third (34%) said it was “very relevant.”

-We surveyed foundations on an array of grantmaking practices—from monitoring grantee accomplishments to engaging constituents in the grantmaking process—and analyzed the relevancy of racial equity as it related to the grantmaking practices.
+We surveyed foundations on an array of grantmaking best practices—from monitoring grantee accomplishments to engaging constituents in the grantmaking process—and analyzed the relevancy of racial equity as it related to the grantmaking practices.

 - Streamlining and simplifying grant requirements helps de-emphasize traditional long-form applications.
 It offers alternative ways to collect and share information, reducing some barriers to entry, and affording more organizations a shot at philanthropic dollars.

-Further, general operating support and multiyear grants are increasingly common among lean funders, and not just for those focused on racial equity.
+General operating support and multiyear grants are increasingly common among lean funders, and not just for those focused on racial equity.
 No matter your funding focus, multiyear general operating support grants afford recipients the security to think long term to better create change and solve problems.

-About the Foundation Operations and Management Report
+About the 2020 Foundation Operations & Management Report